Corse

 Park History

-The Regional Nature Park of Corsica was created on May 12, 1972, encompassing the mountainous interior of the island where population decline threatened traditional land management.
-It was established with the dual goals of protecting Corsica natural heritage and revitalizing rural mountain communities through sustainable economic development.
-The park charter has been renewed multiple times, most recently expanding its focus on cultural heritage preservation and sustainable tourism.
-The GR20 long-distance trail, managed partly within the park, has become one of Europe most celebrated hiking routes.
+The Regional Nature Park of Corsica was created on 12 May 1972, encompassing the mountainous interior of the island where population decline threatened traditional land management.
+[1] It was established with the dual goals of protecting Corsica's natural heritage and revitalizing rural mountain communities through sustainable economic development.
+The park charter has been renewed multiple times; the most recent renewal in November 2018 expanded the park to 440,200 hectares covering 178 communes.
+The GR20 long-distance trail, managed partly within the park, has become one of Europe's most celebrated hiking routes.

 Major Trails And Attractions

-The GR20, widely considered one of Europe finest and most challenging long-distance trails, traverses the park mountain spine over approximately 180 kilometers.
-The Restonica Valley offers accessible gorge scenery and glacial lakes including Lac de Melo and Lac de Capitello.
+The GR20, widely considered one of Europe's finest and most challenging long-distance trails, traverses the park's mountain spine over approximately 180 kilometres.
+[1] The Restonica Valley offers accessible gorge scenery and glacial lakes including Lac de Melo and Lac de Capitello.
 The Scala di Santa Regina gorge provides dramatic canyon landscapes carved through ancient granite.
-Natural swimming pools formed in polished granite river beds attract visitors throughout summer.
+Natural swimming pools formed in polished granite riverbeds attract visitors throughout summer.
 The Bavella needles present iconic granite spires popular with climbers and hikers.
+Monte Cinto, the island's highest peak at 2,706 metres, is a challenging but popular summit.
+[2]

 Visitor Facilities And Travel